Non-Deictic Time II: Determiners

 {この・その・あの}次の~

-Similarly as for the phrases for prior, 次 (next) can be used to indicate the following period of time with non-deictic expressions.
-Unlike those used with 前, such phrases used with 次 are overshadowed by their deictic counterparts.
-That does not mean, however, that they are interchangeable with them.
-For instance, その次の週 is the “week that follows that,” and it must be understood based on the point of reference made evident in the context.
-Therefore, conflating it as being synonymous with 来週 will undoubtedly cause confusion.
+Similarly as for the phrases for prior, 次 (next) can be used to indicate the following period of time in non-deictic fashion.
+Unlike those made with 前, 次 non-deictic expressions are particularly overshadowed by their deictic counterparts, which does not detour from the fact that they are not entirely synonymous by nature.
+For instance, その次の週 is the “week that follows that,” and it must be understood based on the point of reference made evident in the context, whereas 来週 is “next week” with the point of reference always being “now.”

 The nuances that この・その・あの add when using 次の are the same as with 前, as they hold true for any nouns they are paired with.
 What you will find is that 次の is most likely used when seeking clarity in context.